Pixplicity/EasyPrefs/README.md

 }
 ```

-After initialization you can use simple one line methode calls like `Prefs.putString(key, string)`, `Prefs.putLong(key, long)` or `Prefs.putBoolean(key, boolean)` to save values to the sharedpreference.
+After initialization you can use simple one line method calls like `Prefs.putString(key, string)`, `Prefs.putLong(key, long)` or `Prefs.putBoolean(key, boolean)` to save values to the Shared Preferences anywhere in your app.

-If you want to retrieve a String you can simply call `Prefs.getString(key, default value)` now you simply get the String if the Sharedpreferences contain the key or the default String value entered.
-So you don't use those pesky `contains()` checks or `val != null` checks.
+Retrieving data from the Shared Preferences can be as simple as `String data = Prefs.getString(key, default value)` now you simply get the String if the Shared Preferences contains the key or the default String value entered.
+So you don't use those pesky `contains()` checks or `data != null` checks.

+For some examples see the sample App.

 # Download
 Download the latest [AAR](http://search.maven.org/#search|ga|1|g:"com.pixplicity.easyprefs") or grab via Maven: